YellowApple/bales/README.md

 * `description`: sets a long description of what your command does.
 Should be a string.
 * `summary`: sets a short description of what your command does.
 Should be a string.
 Should also be shorter than `:description`, though this isn't strictly necessary.

+Some of the command functions (`option`, `action`, `description`, `summary`) can also be used from within the application class; doing so will define and configure a "root command", which is what is run if you run your app without any arguments.

 ## What can this thing already do?

 * Create a working command-line app
 * Automatically produce subcommands (recursively, in fact) based on the namespaces of the corresponding `Bales::Command` subclasses
-* Provide a DSL for defining command option flags (instead of the traditional answer of trying to figure out OptionParser)
+* Provide a DSL defining commands and options

 ## What might this thing someday do in the future?

-* Provide a DSL for creating the application and commands instead of defining classes directly
 * Provide some helpers to wrap things like HighLine, curses, etc.
 * Provide some additional flexibility in how options are specified without requiring users to completely reimplement a command's option parsing functions

-## What kind of a silly names is "Bales", anyway?
+## What kind of a silly name is "Bales", anyway?

 It's shamelessly stolen^H^H^H^H^H^Hborrowed from Jason R. Clark's "Testing the Multiverse" talk at Ruby on Ales 2015 (which, if you haven't watched, you [totally should](http://confreaks.tv/videos/roa2015-testing-the-multiverse)).
 Sorry, Jason.
 Hope you don't mind.

+Ironically enough, despite ripping off the name from a talk about Ruby testing, Bales currently lacks any formal test suite.
+Hm...

 ## What's the license?